fmbenhassine/gamehub.io/README.md

 * Real time multiplayer gaming logic (See gaming logic section)
 * RESTful API (/api)
 * Real time monitoring dashboard (/monitor)
-* "TV" page to broadcast any real time content (/tv)
+* "TV" page to broadcast any real-time content (/tv)

 Even though the application is related to chess, it is easy to change the domain model along with application logic and keep/adapt the application structure.